Pablo Ortiz

+DeFontes was the only person from her company (Drinker, Biddle and Reath) to be in the office at the time.
+Another coworker, Ailyn Abin, was in the lobby and quickly escaped.
+The rest of the group came from two companies, MetLife and Cosmos and sought shelter in DeFontes's office.
 Mak Hanna was ordered to carry an elderly man (Raffaele Cava) down the stairs, which he did along with Moya.
 The remaining four men freed the second group, which had Evan Frosch, Thomas Haddad, Frances Ledesma, Lynn Simpson, and Sabrina Tirao.

-The four men then went up to the 90th floor, and freed more workers, which included Christopher Egan, Richard Eichen, Lucy Gonzalez, and Anne Prosser.
+The four men then went up to the 90th floor, and freed more workers, which included Charlie Egan, Christopher Egan (no relation), Richard Eichen, Lucy Gonzalez, and Anne Prosser.
 They then went to floor 91, and freed 18 people, which included electricians Anthony Segarra, Anthony Vangeli and Michael McQuade.
 Segarra died of his burns he got from Flight 11 on November 28, 2001.
 Also out of the 18 people were Vanessa Lawrence, a Scottish painter, and Gerald Wertz, who worked on the 93rd floor.
 They were in an elevator together and Lawrence was about to get off on her floor.
+Two workers on the 91st floor, Elizabeth Thompson and Megan Craig also survived.
+Both women were in the lobby when flight 11 crashed.
+Thompson was one of 4 people (which includes Wharton) to be the last to leave Windows On The World.
+Craig, another artist, entered the lobby to go to work.

 Realizing that they couldn't ascend any further, they went down, freeing a further six people from the 86th floor, including Louis Lesce.
 They then made it to the skylobby, where they freed Anthony Savas, who was stuck in an elevator.
 John Griffin, a worker for Silverstein Properties who was also on floor 88, also helped free Savas.

 Ortiz, De Martini, da Costa and Negron all died, still trying to save fellow occupants, when the building collapsed at 10:28 A.M.
 Also among the dead were John Griffin, Judith Reese and Anthony Savas.
 Ortiz's remains were never found.
 An estimated 77 people survived the attacks due to their rescue efforts.

 In August 2003 authorities released many transcripts from 911 telephone calls, and from the radios of first responders.
 Jim Dwyer's summary of those transcripts described, in detail, the heroic acts of Ortiz, De Martini and their colleagues.
 Dwyer eventually wrote a book about the collapse, 102 Minutes, where he wrote they "pushed back the boundary line between life and death in favor of the living".